Great Lakes Fishery and Ecosystem Restoration (GLFER) Program, Section 506 on the Water Resources Development Act of 2000, as amended

 Calumet Prairie and Ivanhoe South are located in northwestern Indiana within Lake County, and situated within a few miles of the Lake Michigan coastline.
 Calumet Prairie rests just south of the 1-90 toll way and just west of state route 51, while Ivanhoe South lies southwest of the intersection of Fifth Avenue and Colfax Street.
 The boundaries of Ivanhoe South and Calumet Prairie encompass 33 acres and 144 acres, respectively.

-The two project sites were degraded over the years due to impaired hydrology, invasive plant species, and suppression of fire.
-This site was restored through clearing of successional woodlands in wet sand prairie habitats, removing invasive species from all habitats, selectively clearing opportunistic woody vegetation in sand savanna to create an open canopy, maximizing infiltration to help contribute to better hydrology, planting appropriate native seed specific to this area and habitat type, performing prescribed burning, and allowing recovery of native seed bank.
+The two project sites were significantly degraded over the years due to impaired hydrology, invasive plant species, and suppression of fire.
+The sites were restored through clearing of successional woodlands in wet sand prairie habitats, removing invasive species from all habitats, selectively clearing opportunistic woody vegetation in sand savanna to create a more open canopy, maximizing infiltration to help contribute to better hydrology, planting appropriate native seed specific to this area and habitat type, performing prescribed burning, and allowing recovery of native seed bank.

-This project was funded with Great Lakes Restoration Initiative (GRLI) funds.
+*This project was partially funded with Great Lakes Restoration Initiative (GLRI) funds received from U.S. Environmental Protection Agency

 Awarded a five-year construction contract in September 2011.
 Construction was completed fall of 2016 and the project was closed out in August 2017.
 Below is a picture of a new orchid never before recorded at Calumet Prairie.
 Several Green Fringed Orchids (Platanthera lacera) were found in an area where invasive shrubs and trees were cleared.